Hamiltonian Forging of a Thermofield Double: TFD States as Ground States

-In summary, we have provided a scheme in which, with controllable accuracy, the problem of finding the TFD state of a certain Hamiltonian $H$ can be traded for an energy minimization problem in an auxiliary LR coupled system.
+In summary, we have provided a scheme in which, with controllable accuracy, the problem of finding the TFD state of a certain Hamiltonian $H$ can be casted to an eigenstate problem in an auxiliary Left-Right coupled system.